About the CDA

 • Provision of an information and advice service for those affected by defects;

-• Redress scheme to be funded through industry levy matched by Government funding, tax write offs or interest-free loans.
+• Redress scheme to be funded through an industry levy matched by Government funding, tax write offs or interest-free loans.

-Creation of Construction Defects Alliance
+Construction Defects Alliance